PatrickAlphaC/hardhat-simple-storage-fcc/README.md

 ### Verify on etherscan

-If you deploy to a testnet or mainnet, you can verify it if you get an [API Key](https://etherscan.io/myapikey) from Etherscan and set it as an environemnt variable named `ETHERSCAN_API_KEY`.
+If you deploy to a testnet or mainnet, you can verify it if you get an [API Key](https://etherscan.io/myapikey) from Etherscan and set it as an environment variable named `ETHERSCAN_API_KEY`.
 You can pop it into your `.env` file as seen in the `.env.example`.

 In it's current state, if you have your api key set, it will auto verify rinkeby contracts!